MrRobinOfficial/Guide-UnrealEngine/README.md

 ## ⌛ Getting started with C++

 Highly recommend taking a short class of native C++.
-Here is a video link to ~1h long video, [click here](https://www.youtube.com/watch?v=ZzaPdXTrSb8).
+Here is a video link to ~1h long [video tutorial from Mosh](https://www.youtube.com/watch?v=ZzaPdXTrSb8).

 Using C++ with Unreal Engine allows developers to take advantage of the engine's full feature set, including advanced graphics rendering, physics simulations, networking, and AI.
 C++ also offers a level of control and customization that is not available through visual scripting alone.